Apricot Oil For Skin: Benefits And 5 Easy Ways To Use

 What Is Apricot Oil?

 Apricot oil is a natural oil extracted from the seeds or kernels of apricots (Prunus Armeniaca).
-It is very light and does not feel heavy or greasy on the skin.
+In comparison to oils like jojoba and almond oil, it is very light and does not feel heavy or greasy on the skin.
 This oil is packed with healthy unsaturated fatty acids, especially oleic acid, which is great for the skin, and other beneficial compounds like phenols and tocopherols that have antioxidant properties (1).
 It may be helpful in keeping your skin soft and hydrated and in keeping acne at bay.

 If you are wondering how beneficial this oil is for your skin, scroll down to the next section to learn more.